IamSreeman/IamSreeman.github.io/_posts/2021-06-11-relativity-textbooks-review.md

 3) Weinberg, Steven (1972). *Gravitation and Cosmology: Principles and Applications of the General Theory of Relativity*.
 John Wiley & Sons, Inc.

 It is a good book with some problems (not practice problems, which are not there).
 It doesn't discuss black holes.
 Weinberg does not do justice for the geometric approach.
-Also the cosmology is outdated.
+Also, the cosmology is outdated.

 ## General relativity advanced books
 1) Wald, Robert (1984). *General Relativity*.

-This book is very rigours.
+This book is very rigorous.
 It discusses QFT in Curved Spacetime.
 The cosmology part is now outdated.
 It discusses things like proof of Singularity Theorems which are not covered in most of the above books.

 2) Poisson, Eric (2004).*A RELATIVIST'S TOOLKIT The Mathematics of Black-Hole Mechanics*.
 Cambridge University Press.